laravel/nova-docs/4.0/installation.md

 ## Upgrade Guide

-Nova 4.0 is primarily a maintenance release to provide compatibility with Laravel 8.x or greater.
+Nova 4.0 is a new major series release providing many new features and tools.
 Nova 4.0 should **only** be used with Laravel 8.x or greater, as it is not compatible with previous releases of Laravel.

 Update your `laravel/nova` dependency to `~4.0` in your `composer.json` file and run `composer update` followed by `php artisan migrate`.